mateoespinosa/rem/README.md

 #                   ruleset will be used as its score function.
 # If not given, we will default to "Majority".
 rule_score_mechanism: "Majority"

+# If we wan to drop the lowest `percent` rules after scoring, then you can do
+# so by modifying this argument here which will drop them after scoring and
+# before evaluation.
+This must be a real number in [0, 1]
+rule_elimination_percent: 0

 # Where are we dumping our results.
 If not provided, it will default to the same
 # directory as the one containing the dataset.